 Birth control pills might interfere with the triglyceride-lowering effects of fish oil.

 Some of these drugs include ethinyl estradiol and levonorgestrel (Triphasil), ethinyl estradiol and norethindrone (Ortho-Novum 1/35, Ortho-Novum 7/7/7), and others.

 Interaction Rating = Minor Be watchful with this combination

 Talk with your health provider.

-Some fish oil products contain small amounts of a fatty acid that is believed to stop certain chemotherapy drugs from working.
+Some fish oil products contain small amounts of a fatty acid that is believed to stop chemotherapy drugs called platinum agents from working.
 However, the amount of this fatty acid in most fish oil products is probably too low to be a concern.
-Until more is known, you do not need to stop taking fish oil if you are also taking medications for cancer.
+Until more is known, you do not need to stop taking fish oil if you are also taking platinum agents.

 Interaction Rating = Moderate Be cautious with this combination.